Ex-minister Muktadir sued over madrasa student murder

 A case has been filed against 26 identified and 300 unidentified people, including former housing and public works minister RAM Obaidul Muktadir Chowdhury, in connection with the murder of madrasa student Md Hussain Ahmed around three years back.

-Mohammad Mozaffar, officer-in-charge of Brahmanbaria Sadar Model Police Station, confirmed that the victim's sister Tania Akter filed the case last night.
+Mohammad Mozaffar, officer-in-charge of Brahmanbaria Sadar Model Police Station, confirmed that the victim's sister Tania Akter filed the case on Friday night.

 Hussain, a student of Jamia Islamia Yunusia Madrasa, was killed allegedly by accomplices of the then MP RAM Obaidul Muktadir Chowdhury.
 Madrasa students were attacked on March 27, 2021 while protesting the visit of Indian Prime Minister Narendra Modi.
 The attackers used firearms and other lethal weapons.